 Visits can begin during pregnancy or after the birth, and visitors provide information about child care, children’s health and development, and parental training.

-Studies measuring child abuse and neglect, and which were of higher design quality, with randomised allocation of participants, saw an average reduction of 27.5%, while those of lesser quality without randomised allocations saw a much higher average reduction of 68.3%.
+After analysing the effect sizes of studies measuring child abuse and neglect, the authors of Review 1 found that studies of higher methodological quality had significantly smaller effect sizes than lower quality studies: higher quality study designs (i.e. studies with random allocation of participants to groups) saw an average reduction of 27.5%, while those of lesser quality, without randomised allocations, saw a much higher average reduction of 68.3%.

-Although the review was systematic, some forms of bias that could influence the study conclusions remain.
+Although Review 1 was systematic, some forms of bias that could influence the study conclusions remain.

-Human ecology theory stresses the importance of the home environment of a child for their development, while attachment theory stresses the important of the child-parent bond.
+Review 1 suggested that human ecology theory (which stresses the importance of the home environment of a child for their development) and attachment theory (stresses the importance of the child-parent bond) may explain how home visits may reduce child neglect and parental violence.
 By increasing parents’ self-confidence, knowledge and skills, early childhood home visits are believed to improve the environment in which children are raised, and improve positive attachment to the parents.
 Giving parents knowledge and resources is believed to help improve child development, skills and health and well-being, leading to less violence being perpetrated by, or against, members of the household.
-The review did not collect data to test these mechanisms.

-Within the review, a number of contextual factors were presented and tested by the authors.
+Review 1 presented and tested a number of contextual factors that might have influenced the effect of early childhood home visits.
 Home visits in early childhood appeared to be more successful for households with low socio-economic status.
 The type of person who visited the home to provide help and information to parents was also found to have an impact upon the effectiveness of the intervention.
 Programmes which used nurses (47.8% decrease) and mental health workers (44.5% decrease) saw significantly larger decreases in crime (child abuse, neglect and domestic abuse between parents) than those which used paraprofessionals (those who are trained to assist professionals but do not hold professional licenses) (17.7% decrease).
 It was also found that programmes of a longer duration (of two years or more) showed significantly larger decreases in crime than those which were shorter.

 Multi-component programmes which involved both pre-natal and post-natal visits showed significantly higher decreases in crime (74.3% reductions) than those which were post-natal only (20.9% reductions).